thelasteiko/AppointmentDatabase/README.md

 2. Start the MySQL server.
 3. Run ApptDBSetup.sql to create the required database with sample data.
 4. Double click the ApptDBV2.jar file to run the program.
+5. Login to the database via the menu bar -> Account

 ##Usage

+In the menu bar you can specify the database connector, host, username and password.
+They are pre-filled with default values reflecting the MySQL Java connector, localhost, root as the username and no password.
+Make sure the fields reflect your setup and the appropriate server is running before pressing 'Sign in'.

+Once you have signed into the database the search panel shows.
 Enter a value into the text field to search for something.
 The radio buttons determine the format of what is retrieved from the database:

 - Students are searched for by Student ID, first and last name.
 - Classes are searched for by Class Number or name.